 Inculturation and Evangelization

-For when these same missionaries went to the new world or the far east, to the northern hemisphere or to the southern, they learned to speak like those they encountered, they learned to dress like them, to eat like them and to live as they lived.
-In other words, they adapted everything that was good and Godly about the people in an effort to orient them back towards God.
+For when these missionaries went to the New World, to the far East, or to the Northern or Southern hemispheres, they learned to speak like those they encountered, they learned to dress like them, to eat like them, and to live as they lived.
+In other words, they adapted everything that was good and Godly about the people they came to evangelize, all in an effort to orient them back towards God.

 And that is what’s so strange about our current fear.
-For all the talk about evangelizing others, many Catholics intent on living better lives try to shed their culture, hoping that in some way this will bring others in the culture back.
-But that’s not how it works.
+For all the talk about evangelizing others, many Catholics intent on living better lives try to shed their culture, hoping that in some way this will bring the “lost” back to the Faith.